 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-We use a variety of different criteria to determine which movers in Madison are the best ones.
+We use several different criteria to determine which movers in Madison are the best ones.
 They include:

-Many moving companies offer special services for large, expensive items.
-When you're getting estimates from the companies on your shortlist, ask them about these services and ensure the team will have the necessary equipment on the truck.
+Many movers have special services for large, expensive items.
+When you're getting estimates from each company on your shortlist, ask them about these services and ensure the team will have the necessary tools on the truck.
 You should also ask about insurance options that can protect you if your items get lost, damaged, or stolen.

 A few signs that you shouldn't use a specific mover include: